ajayhn/contrail-doc/tutorial/tutorial.rst

   * Connecting networks via network-policy.
   * Source NAT using logical-router.
   * Loadbalancing through VIP and floating-ip on VIP.
-  * Service-Chaining using VM L2 and L3 based service.
   * Analyzer.
+  * Service-Chaining using VM L2 and L3 based service,for
+    specific type of traffic, chains of services
   * vDNS.
   * Link-local services including name resolution.
   * Heat and port-tuples.
+  * PNF

 Preparation work for creating projects and adding user to projects:
   * create a project tutorial-public, a project tutorial-project-1 and